Welcome to Foundation Stage. Please check here for latest updates. We hope that we can build many memories before the children move into Year 1.

 Click here for our curriculum map.

-FS1 children had lots of fun this week during their Forest school session.
+FS children had lots of fun during their Forest school session.
 We made caterpillars and butterflies using different naturals materials.
 The children also went on a scavenger hunt around the allotment.
 On Tuesday it was very wet and the children decided they would like to lead the session by jumping in lots of puddles.
 The children were very good at finding puddles and really enjoyed themselves.
+We also celebrated a birthday and made our first forest school birthday cake.

 Foundation Stage are very excited about performing 'The Nativity' to their families.
 We have been busy practicing our songs and lines and look forward to seeing FS1 families at 2pm on Friday 13th December and FS2 families on Monday 16th December.